Aditya-Kabra/PLAI/README.md

 **Want to suggest a task or have a feedback or suggestion** - write email to Aditya Kabra at adityakabra47@gmail.com (Let's make it better together!)

+---

 **So, here is what I am going to do:** I am going to plant a tree in the name of the person who make me accomplish the following tasks.
-- If I receive first response for any of the above tasks.
+- First response for any of the above tasks.
-- If I receive a suggestion for a task.
+- Receive a suggestion for a task.
-- If I receive a feedback on improving this platform which is implementable.
+- Receive a feedback on improving this platform which is implementable.
-- For the first solution, that gets featured here.
+- First solution, that gets featured here.

 You can help me plant more trees and make this world a better place.
 Lets get this party going.